PlayPro/CoreProtect/docs/commands.md

 You can optionally specify block types in CoreProtect v23+.
 For example, `/co purge t:30d i:stone,dirt` will delete all stone and dirt data older than one month, without removing other block data.

-**MySQL Optimization**
+**Database Optimization**

-In CoreProtect v2.15+, adding "#optimize" to the end of the command (e.g. `/co purge t:30d #optimize`) will also optimize your tables and reclaim disk space.
+In CoreProtect v2.15+, adding `#optimize` to the end of the command (for example, `/co purge t:30d #optimize`) will also optimize supported database tables and reclaim unused disk space.
+How this option is handled depends on the database backend:

-This option is only available when using MySQL, as SQLite purges do this by default.
+* SQLite already rebuilds the database from retained data and reclaims unused file space as part of a manual purge, so `#optimize` is not needed.
+* MySQL normally deletes matching rows.
+Adding `#optimize` also optimizes its tables to reclaim unused space.
+* DuckDB deletes matching rows in one transaction and checkpoints afterward. `#optimize` has no additional effect.
+* ClickHouse drops fully covered monthly partitions for an unfiltered time purge and synchronously removes rows from partial or filtered partitions.
+Adding `#optimize` also runs `OPTIMIZE TABLE ...
+FINAL`.

-*Please note adding the #optimize option will significantly slow down your purge, and is generally unnecessary.*
+`#optimize` can significantly slow MySQL and ClickHouse purges and is generally unnecessary.

 ___